adikamath/blog_archive_5.6.2024/post_staging_area/2021-06-03-blockchain-basics.md

 category: reviews
 ---

-Welcome to Part-1 of my three-part blog series on the basics of blockchains.
-It is no surprise that blockchains and cryptocurrencies have been the talk of the town for a while now and I really wanted to understand what's more to blockchains than just the buzz words.
-So I set out to teach myself as much as I could about this technology.
+Welcome to Part-1 of my blog series on the basics of blockchains.
+It's no surprise that blockchains and cryptocurrencies have been all the buzz for a while now and I really wanted to understand what's more to blockchains than just the buzz words.
+I've only taken baby steps so far but my first serious attempt at learning was when I took the course- Blockchain Basics on Coursera[^2].
+This blog series is my attempt to explain what I've learned from this course and additional research I did on the topic.

 <script type="text/javascript" src="https://files.coinmarketcap.com/static/widget/coinPriceBlock.js"></script><div id="coinmarketcap-widget-coin-price-block" coins="1,1027,825,74" currency="USD" theme="light" transparent="false" show-symbol-logo="true"></div>
 ##### Latest prices of some popular cryptocurrencies. [^1]

-I've only taken baby steps so far but my first serious attempt at learning was when I took the course- Blockchain Basics on Coursera[^2] This blog series is my attempt to explain what I've learned from this course and additional research I did on the topic.

 ## Table of contents
 - [Blockchain Structure](#blockchain-structure)